Unit 4: Probability Distributions - Free Study Resources | Boundless Maths

 Student Scores (Normal Distribution)

-A teacher analyzed the Mathematics scores of 400 students.
-The marks were found to be Normally distributed with Mean (μ) = 70 and Standard Deviation (σ) = 10.
-Use the normal distribution curve to answer the following questions.
+Maths scores of 400 students are normally distributed with Mean (μ) = 70 and Standard Deviation (σ) = 10.

 (i) What percentage of students scored below 70 marks?